 You may be eligible to participate in the SAVE-FistulaS trial, the first ever randomized, controlled clinical trial in the United States to evaluate a medical device for improving arteriovenous fistula (AVF) creation outcomes, if you are:

-If you are interested in participating, please review the map below to see if there is an investigator in your area and reach out directly to the Study Coordinator at the Center nearest you.
-If there is no center near you, please be sure to check back periodically, as additional investigators will be added in other areas of the country over the next several months in 2023 and 2024.
-Please email email@example.com if you have further questions.
+If you are interested in participating, please visit savefistulas.org or clinicaltrials.gov to see if there is an investigator in your area and reach out directly to the Study Coordinator at the Center nearest you.
+If there is no center near you, please be sure to check back periodically, as additional investigators will be added in other areas of the country over the next several months in 2024.
+Please email firstname.lastname@example.org if you have further questions.

 The SAVE-FistulaS trial is a multi-center, prospective, randomized, double-arm, single-blind, evaluator-blinded clinical trial for chronic kidney disease (CKD) patients referred for creation of a new arteriovenous fistula (AVF).
 This study will involve approximately 200 participants from up to 20 investigational sites, randomized 1:1 for treatment with the SelfWrap or the untreated AVF control (i.e. standard of care).
 Participants will be followed for a duration of 36 months.